nuttann/nuttann.github.io/achievements.md

     - Hunter of the Sul Vius: Demiplane of Life
       - Arsin the Blaze (Under the Robe) (Nuttann, Gallin, Nanbus)
       - Render (The Handmaiden) (Gallin, Nanbus)
-    - Hunter of the Sul Vius: Demiplane of Decay
-      - Master of the House (Gallin, Nanbus)
     - Hunter of the Crypt of Decay
       - Akkapan Adan (Nuttann, Gallin, Nanbus)
       - Seraphina (Force the Forceful) (Nuttann, Gallin, Nanbus)